Solid Waste Management Department

 Going Green at your Curbside!

-The SWMD operates two types of recycling collection services for participating areas of the City of Houston.
-Both programs allow residents to conveniently recycle at their curbside on a bi-weekly basis.
+The SWMD operates curbsude recycling collection service for participating areas of the City of Houston. the program allows residents to conveniently recycle at their curbside on a bi-weekly basis.

-Curbside recycling is currently available to 40,000 homes receiving City of Houston service.
+Curbside recycling is available city-wide for all residents with City of Houston solid waste collection.

-Residents may place newspapers, magazines, telephone books, aluminum and tin cans, advertising mail, corrugated cardboard, plastic soft drink, milk and water containers together in the same bin.
-Each bin holds 18 gallons of recycling material and is itself made out of 25% recycled plastic and 75% virgin material.
+Residents may place newspapers, magazines, telephone books, aluminum and tin cans, advertising mail, corrugated cardboard, plastic soft drink, milk and water containers together in the same City of Houston Green Cart.

 Used oil is also collected and is placed next to the bin in clean containers with screw-on tops.